corda/corda/docs/source/firewall-configuration-file.rst

    :customSSLConfiguration:  The default behaviour is that the outgoing ``TLS 1.2/AMQP 1.0`` connections present certificate details from (``<workspace>/certificates/sslkeystore.jks``)
         and validate against (``<workspace>/certificates/truststore.jks``), using the passwords defined in the root config.
 However, distinct KeyStores may be configured in this section:

-        :keyStorePassword: The password for the TLS KeyStore and private keys within the KeyStore.
+        :keyStorePassword: The password for the TLS KeyStore.

+        :keyStorePrivateKeyPassword: Optional parameter to lock the private keys within the KeyStore.
+If it is missing, it will be assumed that the private keys password is the same as
+            ``keyStorePassword`` above.

         :trustStorePassword: The password for TLS TrustStore.